-Extracellular matrices (ECM) exist within cells and tissues, playing crucial roles in tissue integrity, geometry and function.
+ECM exist within cells and tissues, playing crucial roles in tissue integrity, geometry, and function.
 In mammals, the major component of the ECM is collagen, which makes up about 30% of the total protein mass in the body.
 The ECM integrity declines with a continuous reduction of collagen mass induced by the accumulation of damage from collagen fragmentation, glycation, and oxidation during aging.
 Many age-dependent diseases, including cardiovascular diseases, chronic liver diseases, diabetes, and cancer are implicated in the deterioration of ECM integrity.
 Meanwhile, chronic inflammation, accumulation of molecular damage and injury during aging may lead to abnormal collagen deposition resulting in fibrosis.

-In general, as the function of age, the overall collagen mass tends to decline.
-Here we provide the assessment service of collagen deposition in C. elegans to help customers to explore novel insights in maintenance and remodelling of the ECM during aging.
-As a powerful model organism, the nematode C. elegans is evidently a good option to insight to collagen deposition and remodelling during aging.
+Assessment of the extent of collagen deposition provides new insights into the maintenance and remodeling of the ECM during aging.
+As a powerful model organism, the nematode C. elegans is evidently a good option to insight to collagen deposition and remodeling during aging.
 Previous studies revealed that collagen synthesis in C. elegans declines during aging.
 Specifically, most long-lived C. elegans mutants delay this progressive reduction in collagen mass.
 And it seems essential to healthy aging and longevity in C. elegans through actively prolonging the biosynthesis of collagens during their lifetime.

-With the strict experimental procedure, and experienced technicians, we are confident to serve our customers with high quality.
+With the strict experimental procedure, and experienced technicians, CD BioSciences is confident to serve our customers with high quality.
 Additionally, our services are tailored to meet customers' specific needs.
 To improve research outcomes and the speed of success, please don't hesitate to contact us for more information.